addyosmani/backbone-fundamentals/chapters/00-prelude.md

 * [Dusan Gledovic](https://github.com/g6scheme)
 * [Sindre Sorhus](https://github.com/sindresorhus)

+I would also like to thank my loving family for their patience and support while I worked on this book.

 ## Credits

 None of this work would have been possible without the time and effort invested by the other developers and authors in the community who helped contribute to it.
 I would like to extend my thanks to: